telekom/identity-iris-keycloak-charts/README.md

 ## License

 Neither keycloak nor postgres requires a license.
 All used images are copies of public images from docker-hub.
+The Keycloak image has been extended to integrate with logging solutions like Prometheus.

 ## Version